djvill/APLS/doc/how-to-use/search/inverted-matches.md

 > 1. Click the _Search_ button.

 There is no definitive list of stop-words---different analyses may require wider or narrower definitions of how to decide whether a word should be excluded.
-To guide your decisions, it can be useful to create a wider search initially, then use the {% include labbcat-icon.html src="book.svg" %} _Dictionary_ export option to [find the unique words]({{ '/doc/regex#checking-your-search-matches' | relative_url }}) that your search returns.
+To guide your decisions, it can be useful to create a wider search initially, then use the _Export Dictionary_ export option to [find the unique words]({{ '/doc/regex#checking-your-search-matches' | relative_url }}) that your search returns.

 {% comment %}
 TODO figure out how to deal w/ empty annotations.